klaudjoshkurta/klaudjoshkurta/README.md

-Android developer with a strong background in frontend development.
-Expertise in Kotlin, Jetpack Compose, and JavaScript frameworks.
-Proven ability to create engaging and user-friendly mobile applications.
+Highly motivated and results-oriented frontend developer with 5+ years of experience building and maintaining responsive and user-friendly websites and web applications.
+Proven ability to modernize legacy systems, optimize performance, and design engaging user interfaces.
+Expertise in JavaScript, Typescript, Vue, React, and a range of frontend technologies.